 Although it took some time getting used to double cleansing my hair, it was worth the extra step.
 Since I got a full-body allergic reaction years ago from what doctors believed to be from my shampoo and conditioner, I’m usually skeptical about trying new formulas.
 But, thankfully, after 30-days I didn’t notice any harmful changes on my sensitive skin.
 It’s difficult to tell whether or not my hair felt “healthier,” but as I continued the three product treatment consistently, I saw a significant decrease in the flakiness I once had.
 After 30 days, it didn't get rid of my dry scalp completely, but I’m still pleased with the results.

-Act + Acre definitely turned me on to their products and taught me how important it is to take the extra time to care for your hair.
-This year, they plan on launching more products—including a curly hair collection.
-Meanwhile, I'm just happy my dry scalp is in remission as long as I have a tube of the trusty Scalp Detox by my side.
+Act + Acre definitely showed me the importance of pampering my scalp as well as my hair.
+My scalp is definitely more hydrated—and less flaky and itchy—since using Act + Acre's products.
+While it didn't work a complete miracle, I'm just happy my dry scalp is in remission as long as I have a tube of the trusty Scalp Detox by my side.